-Vegetarian cooking should be thought as a detour.
+Vegetarian cooking should be thought of as a detour.
 While most classic cooking revolves around the protein of the dish, the main goal of vegetarian cooking is to reach the same satisfaction from a classically cooked meal using only vegetables.
-The goals are the same and are sometimes intertwined within each other.
+The goals are the same and are sometimes intertwined with each other.
 Vegetarian cooking need not be difficult, or tasteless.
-But it should embrace its strengths in an effort to produce the best tasting meal possible.
+But it should embrace its strengths in an effort to produce the best-tasting meal possible.

 For whatever reason a person has for being a vegetarian, knowing the basics and substitutions in vegetarian cooking is essential.
 Many modern restaurants these days have a significant portion of their menu dedicated to vegetarian and/or healthy options.
 This isn’t a trend, but rather people waking up to the consequences of eating poorly.
 As aspiring cooks, our job is based on the ability to balance delicious foods with healthy foods.

 There are many types of vegetarian diets out there, and knowing what each of them represents is important.
 Some may not eat dairy, some may not eat any animal products, and some might only eat raw foods.
 Because removing large portions of options from diets leaves holes in nutrition, the main focus in vegetarian cooking becomes fulfilling those nutritional needs while still providing a delicious meal.
 It becomes more difficult the more extreme the diet.
 These are the most common types of vegetarian diets:

 Vegan – Someone who eats no fish, meat, or poultry or any products derived from animals (Such as honey, milk, cheese, eggs, etc) is considered a vegan.
 This type of person is sometimes referred to as a strict or pure vegetarian.